Skip to main content

 mvn spring-boot:run

-Open your browser and visit http://localhost:8080.
-You should see the default Spring Boot page.
+Open the browser and go to http://localhost:8080.
+You should see the Spring Boot default page.

 Let's create some RESTful APIs to demonstrate the features of Spring Boot.